 Demi Plié in First Position

-A Demi Plié in First Position develops arm coordination with knee bending.
-Begin with feet positions with heels together and toes pointed outwards; bend knees while maintaining a gentle curve in arms at hip level.
+A demi plié in First Position develops arm coordination through knee bending.
+Begin with feet in a position with heels together and toes pointed outward; bend your knees while maintaining a gentle curve in your arms at hip level.

 Relevé in Second Position